 The following signs will be investigated during a routine oral cancer exam:

-Red patches and sores – Red patches on the floor of the mouth, inside of the cheeks, the front and sides of the tongue and slow healing sores that bleed easily;
+Red patches and sores – Red patches on the floor of the mouth, inside the cheeks, the front and sides of the tongue and slow healing sores that bleed easily;

 Leukoplakia – White or gray lesions that can appear anywhere inside the mouth;